MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

 ## Same welcome for different channels

 The following example watches for new _conversation update_ activity, sends only one welcome message based on your user joining the conversation, and sets a Prompt status flag to ignore the user’s initial conversation input.
-The code below uses the welcome user sample in the [GitHub](https://github.com/Microsoft/BotBuilder-Samples/) repo.
+The example code below uses the welcome user samples in the Github repo for [C#](https://aka.ms/bot-welcome-sample-cs) and [JS](https://aka.ms/bot-welcome-sample-js) code.

 ## [C#](#tab/csharp)